 While in most instances height changes are not taken into consideration, a dramatic change of height could also be judged as a significant change of speed, given the additional time the ball takes to reach the goalscorer, when the above principals are considered. –

 Futhermore, the position of other players is not taken into account when deciding upon assists.
 Instead a comparison is made between the direction the ball was originally heading (before the offending touch) and where it ended up in relation to the goalscorer.

 If there is not sufficient evidence or enough available television angles to confirm that any of the above requirements apply, then the attacking player will be given 'the benefit of the doubt' and the assist awarded.
 This principal is often applied to immediate deflections when the exact direction in which the original ball was heading is not clear.

-If a goalkeeper parries a shot or drops a shot/ or cross and a goal is then scored then the person making the original shot or cross is awarded an assist.
+If a goalkeeper parries a shot or drops a shot/cross and a goal is then scored then the player making the original shot or cross is awarded an assist.
 There is no assist given if the goalkeeper punches or kicks (not including a save with his feet) the ball away, the difference being that he is deemed to be in control of his actions and, no matter how pathetic the attempt, has cleared the ball away.
-If the goalkeeper catches and has control of the ball then, this also removes any assist.
+If the goalkeeper catches and has control of the ball then this also removes any assist.

 It's off the line!

 If a defender makes a goal-line clearance and it is then turned in, an assist is awarded in the same way that it is awarded for a goalkeeping parry.
 This only happens with goal-line clearances and when the defender is as close, or closer to the goal-line than the goalkeeper.
 It does not apply to shots blocked in front of the goalkeeper.